MrinallU/Cubic-Spline-Interpolator/README.md

 # Instructions

 Input: Enter the N number of points followed by the points themselves.

-Sample Input: A extrapolated spline equation connecting the three points, followed by a graph displaying the curve.
+Output: A extrapolated cubic spline equation connecting all N points along with a graph displaying the spline path.

+Sample Input:

 ```
 3